ash/raku-challenges/089/index.md

 ### 13. JavaScript

 A Node.js slash JavaScript program is here for your further entertainment.
 It resembles a lot the previously shown C program.
 A similar pair of nested loops, and a similar implementation of `gcd`.
+Could you imagine 10-15 years ago that you would be able to run a JS program from command line?

     // Test run:
     // $ node ch-1.js 100